Up at the Lake: Recording

-In March 2003, the band relocated to their own studio, Big Mushroom in Cheshire, Greater Manchester, with them and engineer James Spencer serving as producers.
+In March 2003, the band relocated to their own studio, Big Mushroom, in Cheshire, Greater Manchester, with them and engineer James Spencer serving as producers.
 Burgess said that unlike Wonderland, they had no firm idea of what musical direction they wanted to take for Up at the Lake when they got into the studio.
-By May 2003, they had finished seven songs, but had to pause recording as Burgess shifted focus to his solo debut, I Believe (2003).
+By May 2003, they had finished seven songs but had to pause recording as Burgess shifted focus to his solo debut, I Believe (2003).
 Bassist Martin Blunt said the plan was for Burgess to finish promoting his album before they would return to work on their album.
-While this was occurring, the band held a warm-up show in London, prior to their appearances at the Move and T in the Park festivals in July 2003.
-At the former festival, the band premiered new track "Feel the Pressure".
+While this was occurring, the band held a warm-up show in London prior to their appearances at the Move and T in the Park festivals in July 2003.
+At the former festival, the band premiered a new track, "Feel the Pressure".

 Collins, meanwhile, worked with Adam Masterson, marking his first producer role outside of the band; Rogers performed on one of his tracks.
 The band regrouped at Big Mushroom in December 2003, after the conclusion of Burgess' solo tour of the UK.
 They expected to have an album's worth of tracks finished by early 2004, eventually ending in February 2004.
 Linus of Hollywood recorded Burgess' vocals for "Try Again Today"; Mike Cave did additional engineering on it, as Blunt thought the song sounded a bit overproduced.
-The songs were mixed by Spencer, Ken Nelson and the Chemical Brothers at Parr Street Studios in Liverpool and Mayfair and Miloco Studios in London, before the album was mastered by Frank Arkwright at Townhouse Studios, also in London.
+The songs were mixed by Spencer, Ken Nelson, and the Chemical Brothers at Parr Street Studios in Liverpool and Mayfair and Miloco Studios in London, before the album was mastered by Frank Arkwright at Townhouse Studios, also in London.
 Johnny Marr helped compile the final track listing.